- Study Mode: Full time

-Looking to extend your knowledge and skills to develop your practice towards a future as an artist or a career in the arts and creative industries?
+With this course you can extend your knowledge and skills to develop your practice towards a future as an artist or for a career with the arts and creative industries.
 Discover the freedom to define your artistic methods and research methodologies as you find the best way to express your creative vision.

-We encourage you to use a broad range of techniques, becoming more analytical and inquisitive in art, design and media.
+We encourage you to experiment and use a broad range of techniques, becoming more analytical and inquisitive in art, design and media.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.